Shourya-Mann/Neural-Networks-Tutorials/README.md

 # I have now succesfully built a Decoder only Transformer
 You may find it and its output in scrappy GPT.
-Feel free to replace the Shake-the-spear.txt file with any of your choosing to train this 10 mil parameter NN.
+Feel free to replace the Shake-the-speare.txt file with any of your choosing to train this 10 mil parameter NN.